sweet-js/sweet-core/README.md

 Build and run the tests:

-    $ node build
+    $ grunt

 Sweet.js is self hosted so the files in `src/` are compiled with the files in `lib/` and then copied into `build/lib/`.
 Then the tests in `test/` are compiled with `build/lib/`.
-Once you are happy with your changes run `node build build_sweetjs` to compile sweet.js into `lib/` which can then be checked into git.
+Once you are happy with your changes run `grunt dist` to compile sweet.js into `lib/` which can then be checked into git.

 Slightly confusing but the process goes like this:

     <hack hack hack>
-    $ node build
+    $ grunt
     <tests fail!>
     <hack hack hack>
-    $ node build
+    $ grunt
     <tests pass!>
-    $ node build build_sweetjs
+    $ grunt dist
     $ git add lib/
     $ git commit -m "sweet!"